v-wei40680/mcp-linker/README.md

 # MCP Linker

-A cross-platform Tauri GUI tool for managing MCP (Model Context Protocol) servers across AI clients like Claude Desktop, VS Code, and Cursor.
+Add, manage, and sync MCP (Model Context Protocol) servers across AI clients like Claude Desktop, Cursor, and Cline — all via a lightweight Tauri GUI with a built-in MCP marketplace.

 ![Screenshot](./images/home.png)